rubyonjets/jets/README.md

 Here's a [Live Demo](https://demo.rubyonjets.com/posts) of the quintessential CRUD Jets app.

+### Rails Support

+Jets Mega Mode provides Rails support with little effort.
+This allows you run a Rails application on AWS Lambda.
+Refer to the [Rails Support](http://rubyonjets.com/docs/rails-support/) docs for more info.

 ### More Info

 For more documentation, check out the official docs: [Ruby on Jets](http://rubyonjets.com/).
 Here's a list of useful links: